openztcc/EMU/README.md

 The API is functional on computers with Windows XP and above give that Microsoft Visual C++ 2008 Redistributable is installed.

 Instructions to build and use will not be available until the project has reached a level of acceptable maturity.

-(As of 05/12/2023) Estimated 2-3 months before first usable release that can be extended by others.
+(As of 05/12/2023) Estimated 2-3 months before first early release that can be extended by others.